Overview

 - Scheduled Execution: Weekly at 9 AM

-- Library Integration: Pull latest data
+- Contextualize From Library: Pull latest data

-- Instruction: Analyze trends and patterns
+- Instruct: Analyze trends and patterns

-- Create Report: Generate weekly metrics
+- Create a Report: Generate weekly metrics

-- Document Response: Create PDF report
+- Download Document: Create PDF report

 - Send Email: Distribute to team